-To avoid being the victim of rental scams, get an agent to screen the tenant.
+To avoid being a victim of rental scams, consider getting an agent to screen the tenant

 Most of these can be prevented by having a good property agent representing you, the landlord.
 Property agents registered with the Council of Estate Agencies (CEA) are obliged to perform basic background checks on prospective tenants.
 They may also have experience in spotting the warning signs of a bad tenant or a potential scammer.
 Sure, you might need to pay a one or two month agent’s commission, but a peace of mind is surely worth more than that.

 Have you encountered any rental scams?
 Let us know in the comments section below.